Access4all/adg/pages/code-examples/sensible-usage-of-aria-roles-and-attributes/why-using-aria-role-application-is-never-a-good-idea/README.md

 ---
 layout: layout
-title: "Why using ARIA role="application" is never a good idea"
+title: "Why using ARIA role=\"application\" is never a good idea"
 ---

 # Why using ARIA role="application" is never a good idea